listx/kakapo-mode/README.md

 #kakapo-mode

-Use TABs for indentation (leading whitespace), and SPACEs for everything else.
+Use TABS or SPACES (but not both!) for indentation (leading whitespace), and SPACES for everything else.

 ##Install